-A recap of my trip to Poland to hang out with family and get a taste of home, before my next study abroad location.
+A recap of my trip to Poland to hang out with family and get a glimmer of home, before my next study abroad location.

 I flew in at about noon from London to Wrocłow to see my Cocia (Polish for 'great aunt').
-We made dinner and I spent the night with her, catching up, celebrating her birthday, and spending some much-needed time with family.
+We made dinner, celebrated her 102nd birthday, and spent some much-needed time catching up.

 The next morning, I was up early to take a 5-hour train ride to Warsaw.
 My Cocia insisted I drink her beet soup over coffee, and of course, I obliged because you don't say no to your Cocia.
 I got into Warsaw around 10 in the morning.
 I settled in and then went out to the local farmers market to get a Jagodzanka, my most beloved blueberry breakfast pastry.
 It's just one of those things that I bite into and memories of my childhood come fluttering in; eating jagodzanka on those warm summer mornings at the lakehouse, with my family.

 I unpacked and then took a nap, before meeting my cousin for lunch.

 We went to Aïoli and both got eggs benedict avo toast with champagne and then upped the anty with some cocktails.
 A mojito for me... obviously.

-We explored my cousin's university and then ventured deeper into 'old town', getting ice cream and continuing our adventure all around Warsaw.
-She showed me this new riverwalk filled with restaurants, bars, sandpits, and lounge chairs that they just opened along the Vistula river.
+We explored my cousin's university and then ventured deeper into old town, getting ice cream and continuing our adventure all around Warsaw.
+She showed me the new riverwalk filled with restaurants, bars, sandpits, and lounge chairs that they just opened along the Vistula river.

 Then after hours of exploring, I decided to go home and relax.

-I had a slow morning, making my way across the street to a local bakery to get some Pancek, a polish take on a donut filled with jam.
+I had a slow morning, making my way across the street to a local bakery to get some Pancek, a polish donut filled with jam.
 I lounged around, watching Netflix, working on my blog, and enjoyed being in a place I call home.

 When I started to get hungry for lunch, I decided it was best to go to my dad and I's favorite neighborhood restaurant.